vlang/v/README.md

 - Built-in ORM
 - C and JavaScript backends

-V 1.0 release is planned for December 2019.
+A stable 0.2 release is planned for early December 2019.
 Right now V is in an alpha stage.

 ## Installing V from source